-The Group has delivered strong profit growth in the first half of this year with operating profit before amortisation and exceptional operating items up 17% to £18.2 million (HY 2015: £15.5 million) on revenue of £1,148 million (HY 2015: £1,152 million).
-The Group reports an order book of £3,148 million, an 11% increase from £2,826 million, supported by a £3.2 billion pipeline of regeneration schemes, up 1% on the previous year end position.
-Adjusted earnings per share saw a 22% rise for the period to 29.8p (HY 2015: 24.5p).
-The interim dividend has been increased by 8% to 13p per share (HY 2015: 12.0p) with the Group on track to deliver a full year result slightly above previous expectations.
+The Group has delivered strong profit growth in the first half of this year with operating profit up 37% to £24.9m (HY 2016: £18.2m) on revenue of £1,307m (HY 2016: £1,148m), a 14% increase on the previous half year.
+The Group reports an order book of £3,801m, a 5% rise from £3,637m.
+Adjusted earnings per share were up 46% for the period to 43.6p (HY 2016: 29.8p).
+The interim dividend has been increased by 23% to 16.0p per share (HY 2016: 13.0p) with the Group confident of another strong performance in the second half of the year.

-- North West, Priority Schools Building Programme: MSIL and its investment partner Equitix Limited, reached financial close on the Education Funding Agency’s North West, Priority Schools Building Programme batch.
-This is the third PF2 batch of schools to close and has a capital value of £110 million.
-The batch consists of five secondary schools and seven primary schools which will benefit 8,150 pupils across the North West.
-MSIL’s sister company Morgan Sindall Construction & Infrastructure is carrying out the design and construction of the schools which are based in Chester, Wigan, Blackpool, Birkenhead, Runcorn, Stockport and Manchester.
-The build programme is now under way with three schools handed-over in April this year and nine further schools due for completion between August 2016 and September 2017.
+- North West, Priority School Building Programme: MSIL and its investment partner Equitix Limited, reached financial close on the Education Funding Agency’s North West, Priority School Building Programme batch – with a capital value of £110 million - in March 2015.
+MSIL’s sister company Morgan Sindall Construction & Infrastructure is carrying out the design and construction of the 12 schools in Chester, Wigan, Blackpool, Birkenhead, Runcorn, Stockport and Manchester.
+Eight were handed over in 2016 with the remaining four set to be completed before the start of the September 2017 school year.